Fees and funding

 Financial support at Salford

-We're dedicated to helping our students get the most out of their time studying with us, which is why we have three financial support schemes in place: the Inspire Support Scheme, Care Leavers' Bursary and the Unite Foundation Scholarship Scheme.
-See below for further information and whether you're eligible.
+We're dedicated to helping our students get the most out of their time studying with us, which is why we have a number of financial support schemes in place including our Inspire Support Scheme.
+See below for further information about the schemes that are available.

 Support schemes and bursaries